 Transgender HIV/AIDS Health Services Best Practices – Updated 2015 (San Francisco Department of Public Health) – This 38-page manual provides background information and introduces key concepts related to transgender HIV services; outlines ten best practices in culturally competent care for transgender patients and clients; provides recommendations for how these practices can be operationalized and success measured; and refers readers to additional training, literature, and resources.

-- High Poverty Levels Among Transgender Women and Men with HIV
+- Poverty Rates Among Transgender Women and Men with HIV

-- One-Third of Transgender Women with HIV Are Between 25 and 34 Years Old
+- Age Distribution of Transgender Women with HIV

 - Medical Care for LGBT Persons